-Forecasting Engine

-Functionality Rationale Associated Use Cases

-Forecast prosumer demand/generation Prosumer demand/generation forecasting based on prediction models using historical data of consumption as well as including real time forecasting when possible technically, to support day-ahead and intra-day optimal dispatch and ancillary service provision.
-UC1, UC2, UC3, UC4, UC5, UC6, UC7, UC8

-id Non-Functional Requirements Priority

-19 Is secure from cyber attacks.
+Name of component Responsble Partner Forecasting Engine CERTH F unctionality Rationale Associated Use Cases Forecast prosumer consumer demand/generation possi day-ah forecastin models u consumpt real tim possible t day-ahead r demand/generation g based on prediction sing historical data of ion as well as including ne forecasting when echnically, to support and intra-day optimal and ancillary service provision.
+UC1, UC2, UC3, UC4, UC5, UC6, UC7, UC8 id Non-Functional Requirements Priority NR-FE-01 Is secure from cyber attacks.
+High NR-FE-02 viding the da than 30 seco aily forecasts should be onds.
+High NR-FE-03 oe less than - nount of trai 15 minutes, depending ning data.
+Medium NR-FE-04 O4 Can be scaled upwards and downwards regarding the number and type of assets.
+High NR-FE-05 Support both Power and Energy consumption/generation prediction Medium NR-FE-06 Provide evaluation metrics for the forecasting performance (MAE, RMSE, SMAPE, MMR) High NR-FE-07 / figures for t casting accu the evaluation of the Iracy High

+Table 4-17: Centralized Dispatcher non-functional requirements

+Name of component Responsible Partne rs C entra lized Dispatcher CERTH, TNO, CWD Functional ity Ra ationale Associated Use Cases Optimal set- point calculation and dispatch behind-the-n according to the levels, the force behind-the-meter asse according to the end-use levels, the forecasted prod ahead and intra-day mark et-points for the utility scale and ts and dispatch of the assets, er's specifications and comfort duction/consumption, the day- et scheduling and the need for ary services UC1, UC2, UC3, UC4, UC5, UC6, UC7, UC8 id Non-Functional Requirements Priority NR-CD-01 Is secure from cyber-attacks.
+High NR-CD-02 Ca an be scaled upwards for the points/ calculation of more users set- assets.
+High NR-CD-03 Exec cution time of extracting the than 5' r optimal setpoints should be less ninutes High NR-CD-04 r optimal decision the no new ets and the assets continue their as before High NR-CD-05 When no data are available due t communication error, the user s Energy Console in order for t hould be notified via the Virtual High NR-CD-06 be evaluated from the CD (for be controlled ) the CD should s system operation.
+High Functional ity Ra ationale Associated Use Cases flexibility that can be provi the meter to utility scale a the market operator, the and the assets owners.
+Th flexibility that can be provid the meter to utility scale an the market operator, the a and the assets owners.
+Thi nponent that can calculate the led from the assets from behind- d provide information to the SO, aggregators, the market players is flexibility may then be used in late market service.
+UC1, UC2, UC3, UC4, UC5, UC6, UC7, UC8 id Non-Functional Requirements Priority NR-FLX-01 Is secure from cyber-attacks.
+High NR-FLX-03 Can compute flexibility in a near to real time scale High NR-FLX-04 ls so calable both regarding the quassets to be uantity of assets and the type of forecasted.
 High

-20 Execution time should be less than 30 seconds.
-High 21 Training time should be less than 15 minutes, depending on the amount of training data.
-Medium 22 Can be scaled upwards and downwards regarding the number and type of assets.
-High

-Table 4-16: Centralized Dispatcher non-functional requirements

-Nam Name of component

-Cent Centralized Dispatcher

-Fun ctionality Rationale Associated Use Cases

-Optin point and c Optimal set- point calculation and dispatch.
-Computation of optimal set-points for the utility scale and behind-the- meter assets and dispatch of the assets, according to the end-user's specifications and comfort levels, the forecasted production/consumption, the day-ahead and intra-day market scheduling and the need for ancillary services UC1, UC2, UC3, UC4, UC5, UC6, UC7, UC8

-id Non-Functional Requirements Priority

-23 Is secure from ecure from cyber-attacks.

-24 Can be scaled upwards for the calculation of more users set-points.
-High

-Functionality Rationale Associated Use Cases

-Flex Flex Forecaster The CD should have a component that can calculate the flexibility that can be provided from the assets from behind-the meter to utility scale and provide information to the SO, the market operator, the aggregators, the market players and the assets owners.
-This flexibility may then be used in the appropriate market service.
-UC1, UC2, UC3, UC4, UC5, UC6, UC7, UC8

-id Non-Functi onal Requirements Priority

-25 Is secure from n cyber-attacks.
-High

-26 Can compute flexibility in a near to real time scale High

-27 Is scalable bo oth regarding the quantity of assets and the type of assets to be forecasted.
-High

-Table 4-17: Aggregation and Classification non-functional requirements
+Table 4-18: Aggregation and Classification non-functional requirements